 The Clean Air Act mandates an ambient air quality surveillance system in state and local jurisdictions including the District of Columbia (District).
 The U.S. Environmental Protection Agency (EPA) codified the national ambient air monitoring regulations in Title 40 Code of Federal Regulations (C.F.R.)
 Part 58.
 The regulations require state and local monitoring agencies to conduct a periodic assessment of ambient air monitoring networks and propose any changes in an annual ambient air monitoring network plan.
 Annual network plans need to be submitted to EPA by July 1st of every year.
-This document is the District's Annual Ambient Air Network Plan (Network Plan) for calendar year 2019.
+This document is the District's Annual Ambient Air Network Plan (Network Plan) for calendar year 2020.

-District of Columbia Department of Energy and Environment (DOEE) is not proposing any changes to the District's ambient air monitoring network in calendar year 2019 and the ambient monitoring network will be maintained as described in the subsequent sections of this Network Plan.
+District of Columbia Department of Energy and Environment (DOEE) is proposing the changes listed below to the District's ambient air monitoring network in calendar year 2020-